ClojureBridge/curriculum/outline/setup_osx.md

 The prompt (where you will type your commands) may look different: it usually shows the computer name and user name, as well as the folder or directory you are currently in.

 For the rest of this setup, I will tell you to run commands in your terminal.
 When I say that, I mean "type the command into the terminal and press the Return key."

+## Install Git

+Visit [git-scm.com](http://git-scm.com/).
+Click "Downloads for Mac".
+The Git installer may begin downloading automatically.
+If it does not, click the manual download link.
+Once the download has finished, open __~/Downloads__ in Finder and double-click the downloaded file (named something like __git-2.0.1-intel-universal-snow-leopard.dmg__).
+This will mount the disk image and open a new Finder window.
+Double-click the installer package (named something like __git-2.0.1-intel-universal-snow-leopard.pkg__).
+You may be told that the installer can't be opened because it is from an unidentified developer.
+If so, click "OK", then right-click (or control-click) the file and select "Open" from the contextual menu.
+You may be warned again that the installer is from an unidentified developer, but this time you'll have the option to click "Open".
+Do so.
+This will launch the installer.
+Follow its directions, and enter your password when prompted to do so.
+Once you have finished this process it's safe to unmount the disk image (by clicking the eject button in the Finder sidebar) and delete the file from the Downloads folder.

 ## Making sure Java is installed